JesseTNRoberts/Old-Blog/_posts/2023-5-11-My-Mistakes.md

 So, for the above requirements to not be violated and Turing completeness to be a possibility the size of vector must be at least twice the size of the embedding used to embed tokens.

+### Second Mistake

+I forgot about the residual connection about the output of the FFN.
+So, the latch doesnt get to only force the outputs to zero.
+Instead it needs to invert them such that they sum with themselved to arrive at 0.

+This problem is not present in the single layer formulation because the subsection of the network that implements this does not wind up with a residual connection.

+Also, another way of dealing with this would be to again increase the size of the vector and simply move $x_t$ over in the vector so that the residual connection has no effect (what I'm doing at the attention residual connection).